Power from Space

 SPS would orbit the earth to tap the inexhaustible energy of the sun; a lunar SPS could use commodity materials known to exist on the moon for construction.
 Both of these options would ensure the availability of unfailing, globally distributed energy for future generations, compatible with the ecology of the earth.

 The technologies for gaining access to solar energy In space arc photovoltaic conversion and WPT to receiving antennas on earth.
-WPT is bused on the discovery of Hertzian waves, on efforts by Nikola Tesla to demonstrate this nearly
+WPT is bused on the discovery of Hertzian waves, on efforts by Nikola Tesla to demonstrate this technology nearly

 Peter Glaser 39